eske4/dotfiles/README.md

    - Install the add-on from [this link](https://addons.thunderbird.net/en-US/thunderbird/addon/pywalfox/).
    - Go to Thunderbird's add-on section and enable the add-on.

-## Bugs

-- Wallpaper change does not work while Neovim is open.

-## TODO

-- [x] Setup SDDM(Simple Desktop Display Manager).
-- [x] Script to symlink even when the file and structure already exists.
-- [x] Link scripts in miscs and hyprland to the installer scripts.
-- [ ] Customize login screen ui
-- [ ] Style SwayNc

 ## Dependencies

 - **Waybar**: Bar UI